AmolHarsh/JobRoleRecommender/README.md

   -skills_about.ipynb - Notebook for skills and about section processing.

 ##  Project Link

-Final Project Presentation.pdf can be found on the course project link of Plaksha University:
+Final Project Presentation.pdf can be found at FinalProjectRepo/FinalPresentationReport.pdf

+or on the course project link of Plaksha University:

 Project name: Job Recommendation System for Plaksha Students

 https://ai3011.plaksha.edu.in/projects.html

 ## Skills